-Where the latest annual report and the latest interim statement can be obtained:
+Where the fund rules, the latest annual report, and the latest interim statement can be obtained:

-The latest annual and interim documents are sent within eight working days of the holder's written request addressed to: Rothschild & Co Asset Management Service commercial 29, avenue de Messine 75008 Paris
+The latest annual documents and the composition of assets are sent within eight working days of the unitholder's written request addressed to:

+Rothschild & Co Asset Management Service commercial 29 avenue de Messine 75008 Paris

-These documents are also available on the website: https://am.eu.rothschildandco.com
+The prospectus is also available on the website: https://am.eu.rothschildandco.com.

-For further information, contact the client service team of the Management Company on (tel.: +33 (0)1 40 74 40 84 or by e-mail at the following address: clientserviceteam@rothschildandco.com
+For further information, contact the client service team of the Management Company on (tel.: +33 (0)1 40 74 40 84 or by e-mail at the following address: clientserviceteam@rothschildandco.com.